surbhidighe/JavaScript-Top-Interview-Questions/README.md

 var info = Object.create(person);
 console.log(info.name); // output - Surbhi
 ```
-Here "person" is an existing object which is passed as a prototype to the newly created object "info"

 ##### c) Object constructor: Constructor function allows to create objects with the help of new keyword